 Bhim Army chief Chandrashekhar Azad moves Delhi court seeking bail

-New Delhi, Jan 13: Bhim Army chief Chandrashekhar Azad moves Delhi court seeking bail in case related to anti-CAA protests at Daryaganj.
+New Delhi, Jan 13: Bhim Army chief Chandrashekhar Azad moves Delhi court seeking bail in the case related to anti-CAA protests at Daryaganj.
 He was arrested on December 21 on allegations of inciting violence during anti-CAA protests.
 Matter likely to be heard tomorrow.

 Azad, currently under arrest, has said that there was no evidence against him in the FIR which states that he had instigated the crowd to march to Delhi gate from Jama Masjid and indulge in violence.